multiple-criteria decision-making

 Abstract

-In production technology, studying the effect of an indicator on one or more other indicators while maintaining efficiency, under the name of marginal rate, can provide valuable information to managers for better management of the system.
-In this paper, the aim is to study the effect of meaningful indicators ...
+In production technology, studying the effect of an indicator on one or more other indicators while maintaining efficiency, named marginal rate, can provide valuable information to managers for better management of the system.
+In this paper, the aim is to study the effect of meaningful indicators on ...

 Read More